psteichen/clusil-website/_events/working-group-bcm.md

 ---
 title: Working Group BCM
 date: 2018-09-12 13:50:42 +0200
-teaser: The working group dedicated to Business Continuity Management (BCMS) is addressed to all BCM managers and people interested in BCM in general.
+teaser: The working group dedicated to Business Continuity Management (BCM) is addressed to all BCM managers and people interested in BCM in general.
 startime: '17:30'
 endtime: '19:00'